localstack/docs/content/en/tutorials/ephemeral-application-previews/index.md

 -   Additionally, the frontend application is built and deployed on an S3 bucket served via a CloudFront distribution.
 -   The application preview URL is provided by querying the CloudFront distribution ID using `awslocal`.

-To complete the process, add the last step to attach the application preview URL to the Pull Request (PR) as a comment.
+To complete the process, the last step attaches the application preview URL to the Pull Request (PR) as a comment.
 This allows for quick access to the deployed URL for validating features or enhancements pushed to your application.

 ```yaml
 - name: Finalize PR comment